hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 MAY be intermingled and AXFR-over-TCP clients compliant with this specification MUST be able to handle this.

-The server MAY limit the number of concurrent AXFR sessions on a single connection if local policy dictates.
-The server MAY limit the total number of AXFR requests on a single connection if local policy dictates.
-The server MAY decline concurrent AXoT requests for the same zone if local policy dictates.
+TODO: What is the behavior of existing implementations (both client and server)?

 ## Updates to RFC1995 and RFC5936 for XFR-over-TCP

+### Connection reuse

+As specified, XFR-over-TCP clients SHOULD re-use any existing open TCP connection when starting any new XFR request to the same primary, and for issuing SOA queries, instead of opening a new connection.
+The number of TCP connections between a secondary and primary SHOULD be minimized.

+Valid reasons for not re-using existing connections might include:

+* reaching a configured limit for the number of outstanding queries or XFR requests allowed on a single TCP connection
+* the message ID pool has already been exhausted on an open connection
+* a large number of timeouts or slow responses have occurred on an open connection
+* an EDNS0 Keepalive option with a timeout of 0 has been received from the server and the client is in the process of closing the connection (see (#edns0-keepalive-option))

+If no TCP connections are currently open, XFR clients MAY send SOA queries over UDP or a new TCP connection.

+Also see section (#update-to-rfc7766) for more details of connection sharing.

+### AXFRs and IXFRs on the same connection

-Neither [@RFC1995] nor [@RFC5936] explicitly discuss the use of a single TCP connection for both IXFR and AXFR requests but no specification to our knowledge prohibits this. [@RFC5936] does make the general state:
+Neither [@RFC1995] nor [@RFC5936] explicitly discuss the use of a single TCP connection for both IXFR and AXFR requests. [@RFC5936] does make the general state:

     "Non-AXFR session traffic can also use an open TCP connection."

-We clarify here that implementations compliant with this specification SHOULD use the same TCP connection for both AXFR and IXFR requests, that such requests MAY be made concurrently and that the responses MAY be sent intermingled.
-Also see section (#update-to-rfc7766) for more details of connection sharing.
+We clarify here that implementations capable of both AXFR and IXFR compliant with this specification SHOULD

+*  use the same TCP connection for both AXFR and IXFR requests to the same primary
+*  pipeline such request and MAY intermingle them
+*  send the response(s) for each request as soon as they are available i.e. responses MAY be sent intermingled

+### XFR limits

-The server MAY limit the number of concurrent XFR transfers on a single connection if local policy dictates.
-The server MAY limit the total number of XFR transfers on a single connection if local policy dictates.
+The server MAY limit the number of concurrent IXFRs, AXFRs or total XFR transfers on a single connection if local policy dictates.
+The server MAY limit the total number of IXFRs, AXFRs or total XFR transfers on a single connection if local policy dictates.
+The server MAY decline concurrent IXFRs or AXFRs requests for the same zone if local policy dictates.

-For both XFR mechanisms, if a server returns REFUSED to a zone transfer request because the client is not authorized, if possible the server SHOULD also return the extended DNS error code 18 - Prohibited [I-D.ietf-dnsop-extended-error].
+For both XFR mechanisms, if a server returns REFUSED to a zone transfer request because one of the limits above is reached, if possible, the server SHOULD also return the extended DNS error code 18 - Prohibited [I-D.ietf-dnsop-extended-error].

-[OPEN QUESTION] Is there a desire to define additional XFR specific extended error codes so that a client can determine precisely why a specific XFR request was denied e.g., Max concurrent XFR: too may concurrent transfers in progress, Max total XFR: no more requests accepted on this connection, etc.
+[OPEN QUESTION] A server that implements extended error code is also likely to return Prohibited for cases where the zone transfer is refused because the client is not authorized for the zone transfer.
+Is there a desire to define additional XFR specific extended error codes so that a client can determine precisely why a specific XFR request was denied e.g., Max concurrent XFR: too may concurrent transfers in progress, Max total XFR: no more requests accepted on this connection, etc.

+### EDNS0 Keepalive option

+An XFR client SHOULD send the EDNS0 Keepalive option on every XFR request sent so that the server has every opportunity to update the Keepalive timeout.
+The XFR server may use the frequency of recent XFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
+If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).

+Whilst the specification for EDNS0  [@RFC6891]  does not specifically mention AXFRs, it does say

+    "If an OPT record is present in a received request, compliant responders MUST include an OPT record in their respective responses."

+We clarify here that if an OPT record is present in a received AXFR request, compliant responders MUST include an OPT record in each of the subsequent AXFR responses.
+Note that this requirement, combined with the use of EDNS0 Keepalive, enables AXFR servers to signal the desire to close a connection (when existing transactions have competed) due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 on any AXFR response.
+Aborting an AXFR during the transfer still requires the server to close the connection.

+[OPEN QUESTION] Is there a desire to define an additional AXFR specific extended error codes so that a client can know that an AXFR was aborted part way through the responses e.g., AXFR aborted: no further responses for this AXFR request will be sent on this connection

+### Backwards compatibility

+TODO: This section needs more work

+Clients that do not support concurrent transactions or mixing of XFR types on a single transaction will open a new TCP connection for each request.
+Whilst this is highly inefficient it does not pose a backwards compatibility problem for servers compliant with this specification from a protocol standpoint.

+All extant XFR clients should already be able to cater for servers REFUSING XFRs for reasons that include local policy.
+Without the use of extended error codes, such behavior can be indistinguishable from servers that do not support e.g. multiple or concurrent transactions on a single TCP connection.
+Similarly extant clients should be able to cater for legacy servers closing TCP connections after sending the response to an XFR request.

+This and other legacy behavior was also noted in [@RFC5936].
+Client implementations may want to offer options to fallback to legacy behavior when interoperating with servers known not to support [@RFC5936] or this specification.

 ## Update to RFC7766